pivotal/skenario/docs/architecture.md

 sk-plugin defines a proto for communication between a simulator and an autoscaler.
 Plugins run out-of-process and therefore can be implemented in any language.
 There are two plugins implementing the sk-plugin protocol. plugin-k8s wraps the HPA controller, plugin-k8s-vpa wraps the VPA recommender.
-Also dispatcher implements the sk-plugin protocol, but it is resposible for passing the right data to the right plugin.
+Also, dispatcher implements the sk-plugin protocol, but it is responsible for passing the right data to the right plugin.

 Implementations provide 4 callback functions, 2 input and 2 output.